SSWConsulting/SSW.Rules.Content/rules/software-architecture-decision-tree/rule.md

 **Choice:** Modular Monolith.
 :::
 ::: good
-Figure: Good Example - A Modular Monolith provides some modularity benefits without the full complexity of Microservices, making it easier to manage with limited DevOps capabilities.
+Figure: Good example - A Modular Monolith provides some modularity benefits without the full complexity of Microservices, making it easier to manage with limited DevOps capabilities
 :::

 By carefully considering these factors and understanding the strengths and limitations of each architectural style, you can choose the best architecture for your system, ensuring a balance between flexibility, scalability, and maintainability.